3D Scanning Output

-At best a human can 3D Sculpt a close approximation but it will not be as exact or dimensionally perfect.
+At best a human can 3D Sculpt a close approximation but it will not be as exact or dimensionally perfect as a computational Scan.

-Large Objects are possible up to Human size and even up to whole Buildings, Towns or even Planets! can be scanned using LiDAR or Photogrammetry or Video footage from Drones … but that is another Industry and Process.
+Huge objects like whole Buildings, Towns or even Planets! can be scanned using LiDAR or Photogrammetry or Video footage from Drones.

-Contact us to enquire whether your project can make use of 3D Scanning or Traditional 3D CAD Modelling.
+Can your project can make use of 3D Scanning or Traditional 3D CAD Modelling or Reverse Engineering ?

 3D Printing Leeds is a marketing name of the James Rothschild Partnership.